Recoverability of Ancestral Recombination Graph Topologies

-This gives some intuitive understanding of the above graphs: for a sample of size $n$, there are $n-1$ coalescent events, and thus a minimum of $n-2$ mutations are required to have one on each interior branch.
-Therefore, even before the precise placement of individual mutations is considered, the total number of mutations needed to know the full topology increases like $n$, while the number of mutations expected to occur on the interior branches increases like $\log(n)$.
-Hence, the probability of knowing the full tree drops to 0 quickly.
+for large $n$, using our time scaling.
+Given that mutations occur as a Poisson process with rate $\theta/2$, the expected total number of mutations on interior branches is therefore $\approx \theta \log(n)$.
+This gives some intuitive understanding of the results above: for a sample of size $n$, there are $n-1$ coalescent events, and thus a minimum of $n-2$ mutations are required to have one on each interior branch.
+Therefore, even before the precise placement of individual mutations is considered, the total number of mutations needed for the tree to be recoverable grows like $n$, while the number of mutations expected to occur on the interior branches grows like $\log(n)$.
+Hence, the probability of the tree being recoverable drops to 0 quickly.